 Schedule of Events

-(Badwater Salton Sea runners and crew are only required to be in Borrego Springs by 300pm on Sunday, May 4.)
+(Badwater Salton Sea runners and crew members are only required to be in Borrego Springs by 300pm on Saturday, May 2.)

-800-900am: Yoga For Athletes with Laurie Kostman (Meeting Room adjacent to Borrego Springs Resort lobby)
+800-915am: Optional: Yoga Tune Up® Class with Laurie Kostman (Anza Room adjacent to Borrego Springs Resort lobby)

 1000am: Optional: Meet at Hotel Lobby to carpool to Salton City to visit the start line area and first 35 miles of the Badwater Salton Sea race route.
-(Each is responsible for their own transportation.)
+(Each is responsible for their own transportation.
+Pleae carpool.)

-1030am: Depart for Salton City.
+1030am: Optional: Depart for Salton City.
 (Each is responsible for their own transportation.)

-300-400pm: Runner Check-In and Photos (Meeting Room adjacent to Borrego Springs Resort lobby)
+300-400pm: Runner Check-In and Photos (Anza Room adjacent to Borrego Springs Resort lobby)

 0523 Civll Twilight (first light in the sky)